 Aside from negotiating down your own closing costs (more on that in the next section), there are programs on the national and local levels that can help you cover these expenses.
 Often, these programs offer a combination of closing-cost and down-payment assistance.

-Our America’s Home Grant program offered by Bank of America provides a lender credit of up to $7,500, which can be used toward non-recurring closing costs such as title insurance and recording fees, or to permanently buy down the interest rate.
+Some lenders provide a lender credit of up to $7,500 that can be used toward non-recurring closing costs such as title insurance and recording fees, or to permanently buy down the interest rate.
 Borrowers aren’t required to pay these funds back, although eligibility is based on factors such as income, location, and more.

-Bank of America also has a Down Payment Grant program that offers up to 3% of the purchase price, up to $10,000, for eligible borrowers.
+Bank of America also has a down payment grant program that offers up to 3% of the purchase price, up to $10,000, for eligible borrowers in select markets.

 You may also find homebuyer assistance programs through the U.S. Department of Housing and Urban Development (HUD).
 Also check with your local or state Housing Finance Agency for programs designed for low- to moderate-income homebuyers as well as first-time buyers.